WKHarmon/led-sectional/docs/index.md

 **OR**

 * Have a [digital file](https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/vfr/) of the sectional printed and mounted on foamcore at [PictureFrames.com](http://www.pictureframes.com).
 If you do this, be sure to maintain the 300 ppi from the original file in order to keep the sectional to scale (assuming you want that at least).
     * Use the [SP8 Picture Frame](https://www.pictureframes.com/Custom-Frames/Canvas-Ready-Wood-Picture-Frames/SP8-black-wood-canvas-frame) for plenty of depth.
+The [SP2 Picture Frame](https://www.pictureframes.com/Custom-Frames/Canvas-Ready-Wood-Picture-Frames/SP2-black-wood-canvas-frame) also works pretty well, but the wires may rub against the wall.

 ## Tools
 Here are the tools you'll need.
 I've provided links to the ones I use, but any set of good tools will work.
+* [Glue gun](https://amzn.to/2V492Om) with plenty of [glue](https://amzn.to/2Sby6RA)

+If you used foamcore backing:
+* [Foamboard Hole Drill](https://amzn.to/2VIc7Du) (You'll use the smallest one in the set.)

+If you used wood backing:
 * Drill with a 7mm drill bit
-* [Glue gun](https://amzn.to/2V492Om) with plenty of [glue](https://amzn.to/2Sby6RA)

 If you went the a la carte route for the electronics, you'll also need:
 * [Soldering iron](https://amzn.to/2BwFUGB) and solder